pascal-fb-martin/echttp/README.md

 Arrays and objects have no value, but the length items indicates how many element are contained in the subsequent entries.
 (Only the elements immediately inside the array or object are counted: elements contained in a sub-array or sub-objects are not counted in length.)
 The length for all other types is always 0.

 The key pointer is null for anynymous items.

+This token structure closely matches the JSON syntax.
+When decoding XML, the following rules apply:
+* The only token types generated are PARSER_OBJECT and PARSER_STRING.
+* An anonymous top level object is always created.
+* Every XML tag is type PARSER_OBJECT.
+* If XML attributes are present in a tag, the tag object contains an element named "attributes" of type PARSER_OBJECT; this sub-object contains all the attributes as PARSER_STRING elements.
+* If a content is present and is not made of XML tags, the content is stored in a PARSER_STRING element named "content".
+* If a content is present and is made of XML tags, the content is stored as a PARSER_OBJECT element named "content"; This sub-object contains all the inner XML tags.

 ```
 int echttp_json_search (const ParserToken *parent, const char *path);
 ```